 As a family, pick one or more of the animals to explore further.
 Read books and take a walk to find them in nature.
 Learn all you can about the animal and how it contributes to a healthy ecosystem.
 After children have learned more about their animal(s) repeat the circle test again.
 Have anyone’s feelings changed?
 Why or why not?

 Did you enjoy exploring “scary” animals?
 Why not host a “Misunderstood Animals Week” and share your findings with the rest of your school and parents?
 Children could make posters or think of other ways to share their findings!

-For this and other activities, crafts and snack ideas use Growing Up WILD’s ‘First Impressions’ on pages 10-11 of the guide.
+For this and other activities, crafts and snack ideas see the ‘First Impressions’ activity found in the Growing Up WILD guide!

 - Bats Live: A Distance Learning Adventure

 - 10 scary animals that are totally harmless

 - Bats begin with ‘b’ – information, links, and more!
 (PDF)